-"Case Western Reserve University provides reasonable accommodations to applicants with disabilities.
-Applicants requiring a reasonable accommodation for any part of the application and hiring process should contact the Office for Inclusion, Diversity and Equal Opportunity at 216.368.8877 to request a reasonable accommodation.
-Determinations as to granting reasonable accommodations for any applicant will be made on a case-by-case basis."
+Case Western Reserve University complies with the Americans with Disabilities Act regarding reasonable accommodations for applicants with disabilities.
+Applicants requiring a reasonable accommodation for any part of the application and hiring process should contact the CWRU Office of Equity at 216-368-3066 to request a reasonable accommodation.
+Determinations as to granting reasonable accommodations for any applicants will be made on a case-by-case basis.